atomisthq/docs/docs/developer/inspect.md

 For local mode: run it within a repository directory to inspect one project, or one directory up (within an owner directory) to inspect all repositories under that owner, or anywhere else to inspect all repositories.

-For team mode, in Slack: address Atomist in a channel linked to a repository to inspect that repository, or anywhere else to run for all repositories.
+For team mode, in Slack: address Atomist in a channel linked to a repository to inspect that repository: `@atomist inspect file lengths`.
+Or, specify a regular expression of repository names to check them all:`@atomist inspect file lengths targets.repos=".*"`.